Why You Should See Lake Eyre, Australia’s Largest Salt Lake

 The outback adventure tour offered by Kirkhope exceeded all our expectations and our only regret was that it was over too soon.
 We recommend this holiday to anyone wanting see all our amazing country has to offer.
 Thanks again, Meg and Chris”

-If you have been waiting to see Lake Eyre, make 2016 the year to do it.
+If you have been waiting to see Lake Eyre, make this year the year you tick it off your bucket list.
 Visit the tour schedule, or tell us your preferred date if it’s not listed.

 A huge thank you for a truly marvellous three days.
 So well looked after by Tony, nothing was too much trouble, accommodation and meals first class.
 Amazing views of our beautiful country and a further insight into the lives of the people who live in remote places.